For information regarding Conditional Acceptance, click here.

 *Practice Immersion Experience courses are eligible for PLA (Prior Learning Assessment) based on post-baccalaureate clinical experiences.
 Students are required to have a minimum of 1000 documented hours of post baccalaureate clinical experience to earn the DNP degree.

-This integrated scholarly effort is presented in a series of four sequential one-credit offerings that provide the DNP student with substantive opportunities to engage in exploration of a critical clinical question.
-This comprehensive exploration is conducted as a mentored experience and includes identification, development, implementation, evaluation and dissemination of an independent scholarly project.
+In this course, DNP students explore a critical clinical question leading to the development of their scholarly project.
 This scholarly project focuses on problems of practice within a defined organization or within specific populations.
-Each course builds on the existing knowledge and practice expertise of the DNP student within the broader context of translating science into clinical practice or solving for intractable clinical problems in which outcomes management, including quality and safety, are essential.
+This course builds upon the existing knowledge and practice expertise of the DNP student within the broader context of translating science into clinical practice or solving for clinical problems in which outcomes management, including quality and safety, are essential.
 The range of projects varies according to the interest of the individual DNP student.
-A grade of B or better is necessary to successfully complete this course.
+This course is comprised of 2 didactic and 2 clinical credits.
+This course requires 60 clinical practice hours to include a minimum of 30 hours of direct care.
+A minimum grade of B or better is necessary to successfully complete this course.

 Quarter Credits : 1